nianswe/powdery_mildew_detector/README.md

 # Credits

 ## Dataset
-- The Potato leaves dataset is from [Kaggle]
+- The Cherry Leaves dataset is from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves)